3m read time

 With diversity at the heart of the company, the ‘Adobe for All’ initiative strives to create an environment where everyone is welcome.
 In addition to committing to pay parity, Adobe also invests in partnerships to facilitate opportunities for underrepresented talent to develop careers in technology.
 One such example is the Adobe Digital Academy, offering scholarships to individuals from diverse backgrounds, giving individuals the education to establish careers in web development, data science and user experience.

-To learn more about D&I and the future of digital leadership, click here to download the ‘Essential skills for CIO and beyond’ whitepaper.
+To learn more about D&I and the future of digital leadership, click here to listen to episode 1 of The Living Enterprise podcast series.

 Alternatively, why not listen to Episode 7 of The Living Enterprise podcast series, where global IT and business leaders discuss how you can address the D&I in your teams and across your organization.